Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising third year undergraduate at University of Chicago studying Mathematics (Honors) and Computer Science (Honors).
+I am a rising third year undergraduate at University of Chicago studying Mathematics (Honors), Computer Science (Honors) and Statistics.
 My research interest lies broadly in Computer Networking, Multimedia Systems, and systems for AI.
-I have been fortunate to work with Prof. Junchen Jiang on Computer Network at University of Chicago and collaborate with Amrita Mazumdar from NVIDIA research.
+I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and collaborate with Amrita Mazumdar from NVIDIA research.
 Here is my [cv]()

 ## Publications
 _* indicates equivalent contribution_